Dun-sin/Code-Magic/CONTRIBUTING.md

 - Do read the `readme.md` file

+- Add the Issue you worked on in your Pull Request

 - Fill out issue and pull request(PR) templates properly, if you don't know how, check out previous issues/PR to know how they are filled or this video👇🏾

 #### 👌🏾 How to fill a pull request template